Fundamental Landau Levels in a Strongly Coupled Plasma: Introduction and main results

-Our construction indicates that the peculiarities of the 10D uplift demand the D7-branes to develop an embedding profile that is not trivial in the directions of the dual gauge theory.
-The main result that we present is that the equation governing such profile, when perturbatively close to the equator of the geometry, is identical in form to the one leading to Landau quantization\footnote{The embedding that lies at the equator has the property of having the same profile as its supersymmetric equivalent in the $\{T\rightarrow 0, b\rightarrow 0\}$ limit.}.
+Our construction indicates that the peculiarities of the 10D uplift demand the D7-branes to develop an embedding profile that is not trivial in the directions of the dual gauge theory, except when it lies at the equator of the compact space and the profile is unaltered with respect to its supersymmetric equivalent in the $\{T\rightarrow 0, b\rightarrow 0\}$ limit.
+A main result that we present is that one of the channels of the excitations of the strongly coupled plasma dual to said equatorial embedding are governed in the gauge theory directions by an equation identical in form to the one leading to Landau quantization in non-relativistic Quantum Mechanics.
 The last statement is always true when using Landau gauge for the U(1) vector potential $A=b\,x\,dy$ in the construction of the uplift, provided that the origin of the coordinate system is adjusted so that the guiding center parameter is equal to zero.
 In the symmetric gauge given by $A=b(\,x\,dy-y\,dx)/2$, we find that, as a system, the two equations that dictate the profile are equivalent to the one that describes Landau levels in ordinary Quantum Mechanics for states of vanishing canonical angular momentum.
 It is important to notice that the latter restriction does not imply the vanishing of the kinetic angular momentum, for which we provide an spectrum.

 The derivation of everything that has been described up to this point, can be done based only on the general form of the 10D uplift that we obtain for the family of backgrounds constructed in \cite{DHoker:2009mmn}.
-The profile of the D7-brane embedding in the radial direction of the asymptotically AdS space is determined by the explicit dependence of the background metric on this coordinate.
-We refer to appendix A in \cite{Arean:2016het} and provide just a brief explanation about how to numerically construct this metric, which we then use to build the aforementioned radial embedding profile.
-The objective of doing this is, on the one hand, to prove that the D7-brane remains perturbatively close to the equator, and on the other, to extract some rudimentary physical insight for some elements that appear in our prior construction.
+The specific profile of the perturbation of the D7-brane embedding in the radial direction of the asymptotically AdS space is determined by the explicit dependence of the background metric on this coordinate.
+We refer to appendix A in \cite{Arean:2016het} and provide just a brief explanation about how to numerically construct this metric, which we then use to build the aforementioned radial perturbation profile.
+A first objective of doing this is to prove that the D7-brane remains perturbatively close to the equator, validating the analysis of the excitations.